What Happened To Vault Soda?

 © History Oasis

-In the mid to late 2000s, scrutiny was increasing on energy drinks and supplements containing herbal stimulants like ginseng and guarana.
+In the late 2000s, scrutiny was increasing on energy drinks and supplements containing herbal stimulants like ginseng and guarana.

-Ginseng, a staple of energy drinks, was under review by the FDA for potential drug interactions and side effects.
+Ginseng, an ingredient in many energy drinks, was under review by the FDA.

-Meanwhile, the FDA imposed restrictions on levels of guarana, a natural source of caffeine, after concerns about risks for children.
+Meanwhile, the FDA imposed restrictions on levels of guarana.

 SOME ADVERTISING FOR VAULT USED PROVOCATIVE IMAGES